 Hard drives were still quite expensive at the time, and everyone had access to cheap audio cassettes at the time.

-Early computer designers actually pushed cassette storage as it aided rapid PC adoption.
+Early computer designers actually pushed cassette archiving as it aided the rapid adoption of PCs.
 As PCs became more common, so did the emergence of their use as video game machines.

 During the 80s, engineers from NOS, a Dutch television organization, came up with something amazing: radio games.